 Baseball scouting done on the playing field is the best.
 Look out for the players’ attitude both on and off the field.
 From the moment the players get off the bus, watch out for etiquette, style of dressing –tucked in shirts, straight hat, alert and ready to play, no jewelry, and no obscene talk with fellow teammates.
 Scouting coaches understand that there are many talented youthful baseball players in every school; therefore, they only pick serious players who respect themselves and the game.

 Most coaches scout for pitchers.
 Approximately 1% percent of senior high school boys playing in inter-school games will eventually be picked by the MLB team.
 50% of those picked, are pitchers.
 Scouting inevitably depends on what to seek based on needs at the time.

 The Baseball season is a great time to engage fans, and use those opportunities to increase box advance sales.
 Good marketers will allow fans access to newly-signed players on live chats, video feeds or calling in line.
-Add cameras to training facilities, and allow fans to watch a few minutes of practice on the playing fields, dugouts, or the pitcher’s mounds.
+Add cameras and a scorers table to training facilities, and allow fans to watch a few minutes of practice on the playing fields, dugouts, or the pitcher’s mounds.

 Continuously tweeting the game season, is a great marketing tool for the baseball players, the direct communication compels fans to keep up with the scheduled games.
 You can also generate a ticket referral program or persuade current season ticket holders to include their friends as well.

 Offer ticket incentives such as new season ticket referral system of discounting prices, 10% of their tickets for the current year.
 Create a fan program where fans can share insights, news, or player treats.
 You can create a Facebook fan page or Twitter account to widen regular fan base via social media.